 As South Africans, there is one thing that we all like in our drinks: ice.
 Some of us (no names will be mentioned) even put ice in our beers!
-Some prefer to call them ice makers, others ice machines, either way, we need to talk about how to find the right one for you.
+Some prefer to call them ice makers, some prefer to call them ice making machines, and others ice machines.
+Either way, we need to talk about how to find the right one for you.

 Cubed, crushed or fancy bullet ice – regardless of the shape or size you are into, it is these chunks of frozen water that give our drinks that crisp, refreshing edge.

 Imagine a Strawberry Daiquiri without crushed ice…impossible!
 Or a room-temperature G&T next to the pool?
 No thanks!

 And yet, this fantastic, delight-infusing, crunchy, frozen must-have is often forgotten, it runs out by the time you need it or ends up a watery puddle in your cooler-box.